Search String

 Pools of Darkness IBM PC 1991

 Strategic Simulations released Pools of Darkness for IBM PC MS-DOS in 1991.
-PoD is the sequel to Pool of Radiance.
-Distributed on 3x 3.5" 720kB DD diskettes, PoD was programmed by Russ Brown, James Jennings and Kerry Bonin of SSI Special Projects Group.
+Pools of Darkness is the fourth and final entry in the Pool of Radiance series.
+Pools of Darkness was programmed by Russ Brown, James Jennings and Kerry Bonin of SSI Special Projects Group.

 • Pools of Darkness Manual aka Rule Book: 12 pages